slcs-jsc/mptrac/docs/joss/paper.md

 ![Lagrangian transport simulation showing convective transport from the planetary boundary layer (PBL) into the free troposphere.
 Trajectories are initialized in the PBL at 00:00 UTC on 1 July 2017 and are tracked over a 10-day period.
 The simulation is driven by ERA5 meteorological reanalysis data.\label{fig:convection}](convection.png)

-# Development history and outlook
+Evolution and Future Directions of MPTRAC

-Development of the MPTRAC model began around 2013, with the code designed from scratch, allowing us to specifically target high-performance computing (HPC) applications.
-Initially, the model utilized OpenMP parallelization, allowing it to efficiently run on multi-core CPU systems.
-MPI parallelization was introduced to faciliatete large-scale ensemble simulations.
-In 2019, OpenACC offloading was introduced to enable execution on NVIDIA GPUs, significantly enhancing performance.
-Over time, all geophysical modules were ported to GPUs, ensuring that trajectory calculations are now fully offloaded, minimizing host-device data transfers and optimizing efficiency.
-In recent years, substantial efforts have been made to improve software documentation for both users and developers, as well as to implement continuous integration and deployment (CI/CD) methods for thorough code testing.
-Today, MPTRAC undergoes routine testing in GitHub Actions and is validated on three different HPC systems at JSC, including the development platform for the upcoming JUPITER Exascale machine, ensuring its reliability and scalability for cutting-edge atmospheric transport simulations.
+MPTRAC development began in 2013, designed from the ground up for high-performance computing (HPC).
+Initially using OpenMP for multi-core CPUs, it later incorporated MPI for large-scale ensemble simulations.
+In 2019, OpenACC offloading enabled execution on NVIDIA GPUs, significantly boosting performance.
+Over time, all geophysical modules were ported to GPUs, optimizing efficiency and minimizing data transfers.
+Recent efforts have improved documentation, enhanced usability, and integrated continuous testing across GitHub Actions and multiple HPC systems, including the JUPITER Exascale platform.

-While the HPC capabilities of MPTRAC are already highly advanced, future development will focus on expanding its applicability to a broader range of atmospheric transport simulations.
-A key objective is to enhance the realism of simulations in the planetary boundary layer (PBL), where turbulence and surface interactions play a crucial role in particle transport.
-To achieve this, we plan to implement the direct use of terrain-following coordinates from meteorological input data, improving the model’s representation of airflow over complex topography.
-Additionally, more advanced parametrizations of turbulence and diffusion in the PBL will be introduced, allowing for a more accurate depiction of small-scale transport processes.
-These improvements will extend MPTRAC’s capabilities beyond the free troposphere and stratosphere, making it an even more powerful tool for studying near-surface air quality, pollutant dispersion, and other environmental applications.
+Future development will expand MPTRAC’s applications, particularly in the planetary boundary layer (PBL), where turbulence and surface interactions affect transport.
+Planned enhancements include terrain-following coordinates for better airflow representation over complex topography and advanced turbulence parametrizations for more accurate small-scale transport modeling.
+These improvements will strengthen MPTRAC’s role in studying air quality, pollutant dispersion, and other environmental challenges.

 # Acknowledgements

-The development of MPTRAC is continuously supported by the Simulation and Data Laboratory Climate Science, located at the Jülich Supercomputing Centre (JSC), Germany, and the Joint Lab Exascale Earth System Modeling of the Helmholtz Association (HGF).
-We gratefully acknowledge JSC for providing compute time and storage resources, which have been essential for the advancement of MPTRAC.
-Financial support for scientific applications and software development has been provided by the DFG project AeroTrac (grant #TODO) and the BMBF project ADAPTEX (grant #TODO).
-We sincerely thank TODO for their valuable comments and suggestions on this manuscript.
-Additionally, we acknowledge the use of AI-assisted tools, including ChatGPT and DeepL, for manuscript preparation and language editing.
+The development of MPTRAC has been continuously supported by the Simulation and Data Laboratory Climate Science at the Jülich Supercomputing Centre (JSC) and the Joint Lab Exascale Earth System Modeling of the Helmholtz Association (HGF).
+We acknowledge JSC for providing essential compute time and storage resources.
+Financial support for scientific applications and software development has been provided by the DFG project AeroTrac (HO 5102/1-1) and the BMBF project ADAPTEX (FKZ 16ME0670).
+AI-assisted tools, including ChatGPT and DeepL, were used for manuscript preparation and language editing.

 # References